 Silos… leading to ISOL-ation.
 UK universities and business schools structured so that departments isolate and feel ‘specialised’, or are so absorbed in research pursuits that they have no time or interest in anyone else.
 Leading to professional imbalance and burnout.

-Teachers left ‘to get on with it’ in how they design and deliver modules.
+Educators left ‘to get on with it’ in how they design and deliver modules.
 And likewise students left to figure out their own ways to manage, with overloaded student support services being used as the ultimate catching net… except it fails too often to do so.
 It all adds up to be like the worst Greek tragedy caught up in a revolving door.